obriencj/obriencj.github.io/source/projects/motorcycle/tu250x-kickstart/index.md

 ready.
 But all that work sure beats having an oil leak later.

-Remount the engine by lifting it slowly with the pneumatic jack, and turning and guiding it into place.
-I focused first on getting the swingarm mounts lined up, and drove home that bolt before trying to line up any others.
+Remount the engine by lifting it slowly with the pneumatic jack, and turning, twisting, and guiding it into place.
+I focused first on getting the swingarm mount lined up, and drove home that bolt before trying to line up any others.
+As you push the swingarm mount bolt through, it will force the rear axle bolt back out.

 After the engine is secure, it's time to reconnect the cables, re-install the rear wheel, the chain, the front-sprocket, and